ajancheta/onnit-rebuild/README.md

 ## Completed and in progress features

 - [x] Navigation bar
 - [ ] Sub-menu drop down for each tab in navigation bar
 - [ ] Footer navigation bar
-- [ ] A complete supplement market page
+- [x] A supplement market page
-- [ ] A complete page of a supplement
+- [ ] A page of supplement details
 - [x] Application is retrieving data from Firebase
 - [ ] Authentication / Sign in feature to allow user's to add products to their bag
 - [ ] Program is deployed